edwardEvans094/blarity/README.md

     <h3 align="center">Blarity MVP<br></h3>
 </p>

-This is simple mvp version for state of chain hackathon Ho Chi Minh city, 02/11/2018
+This is simple mvp version for 'state of chain' hackathon Ho Chi Minh city, 02/11/2018

 ### What were using